AlvaroM99/Excel---Gantt-Chart-for-Project-Management/README.md

 <p align="justify"> This template introduces a novel and intuitive way of creating and managing fully dynamic project schedules in Excel with items depending on each other based on the four common dependency connection types: Finish-to-Start (FS), Start-to-Start (SS), Start-to-Finish (SF), or Finish-to-Finish (FF).
 Furthermore, the template includes a smart Project Role & Team Management system, a fully automated Colouring Engine with four different color modes, Plan vs. Base comparison, and more amazing features.
 It is designed using a fundamentally new approach that allows for a tremendous degree of automation, interactivity, and visualization of different project perspectives. </p>

+Please be aware that this repository's visual explanations are presented through gifs.
+In case you encounter issues with the size, simply click on the gif and a new tab will open, allowing you to increase its size by using Ctrl + Scroll wheel mouse up.

 [Link to Excel Sheets](https://github.com/AlvaroM99/Excel---Gantt-Chart-for-Project-Management/blob/main/Gantt%20Chart%20for%20Project%20Management.xlsx)

 </br>